ska-sa/spead2/doc/py-recv.rst

         will be logged, but there will not be an error.
       :param str bind_hostname: If specified, the socket will be bound to the first IP address found by resolving the given hostname.
+      :param socket.socket socket: If specified, this socket is used rather than a new one.
+The socket must be open but unbound.
+The caller must not use this socket any further, although it is not necessary to keep it alive.
+This is mainly useful for setting socket options such as multicast subscriptions.

    .. py:method:: get()